-In many tutorials online involving the installation of a package, you’ll see
+In many online tutorials involving the installation of a package, you’ll see

 Remember how I said

 apt-get is simply one of a few other commands in the Advanced Packaging Tool?
-For someone who’s new to APT, it can be a little bit disorienting to have to memorize which commands are valid for
+For someone who’s new to APT, it can be a little disorienting to have to memorize which commands are valid for

 apt-cache.
 For example, did you know that the command to search for a package is